 Mani Rimdu is a great opportunity to rejoice in the ceremony of Sherpa and the Tibetan community.
 They get to gather at the monastery with traditional dress and ornaments joyfully.
 Many local people and foreign tourists attend this performance.
 The Tengboche Mame Rimdu festival Triprewards you to see the real and unique culture of the Sherpa people and the Himalayan picturesque scenery.
 This trip is best for 6 days to above combined with Mt.Everest Base Camp Trip or Everest Chola Pass Trek or Gokyo Lakes Trek.

-When is the Tengboche Mani Rimdu festival for the year 2020/2021?
+When is the Tengboche Mani Rimdu festival for the year 2023/2024?

 The festival date of the Mani Rimdu is fixed by the head of Lama at Tyangboche Gumba according to the Tibetan Lunar calendar.
-The ceremony is performed in the 9th month of the Tibetan calendar which usually falls in full-moon of October or November month.
-This year Mame Rimdu festival at Tengboche has declared by lama on 12th, 13th, and 14th November 2021.
-Join with Nepal Mother House to celebrate the Mame Rimdu Festival Trek.
-Hurry up to secure your trip with us.
+The ceremony is performed in the 9th month of the Tibetan calendar which usually falls on the full moon of October or November month.
+This year Mame Rimdu festival at Tengboche will be on the 08th, 09th, and 10th of November 2023.